Can Guinea Pigs Eat Cucumber? (How Much is Safe?)

 Did you know that guinea pigs can also eat celery, zucchini, and blueberries?

 These foods all contain a variety of nutrients that can boost your guinea pig’s health in numerous ways.
-They can also eat watermelon, oranges, and so much more.
+They can also eat watermelon, beets, kohlrabi, and so much more.

-For a complete list of all the fruits and vegetables that guinea pigs can eat, check out our article, Complete List of Safe Foods for Guinea Pigs.
+For a complete list of all the fruits and vegetables that guinea pigs can eat, you can also check out our article, Complete List of Safe Foods for Guinea Pigs.